FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

                 cpu: 2
                 memory: 8Gi

 This tells the operator to use the value "zone2" as the fault domain for every process it creates.
 The zoneIndex and zoneCount tell the operator where this fault domain is within the list of Kubernetes clusters (KCs) you are using in this DC.
 This is used to divide processes across fault domains.
-For instance, this configuration has 7 stateless processes, which needs to be divided across 5 fault domains.
-The instances with zoneIndex 1 and 2 will allocate 2 stateless processes each.
-The instances with zoneIndex 3, 4, and 5 will allocate 1 stateless process each.
+For instance, this configuration has 7 stateless processes, which need to be divided across 5 fault domains.
+The zones with zoneIndex 1 and 2 will allocate 2 stateless processes each.
+The zones with zoneIndex 3, 4, and 5 will allocate 1 stateless process each.

 When running across multiple KCs, you will need to apply more care in managing the configurations to make sure all the KCs converge on the same view of the desired configuration.
 You will likely need some kind of external, global system to store the canonical configuration and push it out to all of your KCs.
 You will also need to make sure that the different KCs are not fighting each other to control the database configuration.
 You can set different flags in `automationOptions` to control what the operator can change about the cluster.
 You can use these fields to designate a master instance of the operator which will handle things like reconfiguring the database.